clthom24/Leep_Inc/README.md

 ## ✅ Final Note

-This guide should evolve as your team builds.
+This guide should evolve as our team builds.
 Don’t hesitate to:

 * Add new reusable classes to `globals.css`
 * Expand the service layer as backend APIs evolve
 * Ask teammates to review your code for consistency

-You’re building something awesome — let’s keep it clean, scalable, and fun!
+We’re building something awesome — let’s keep it clean, scalable, and fun!